 The California College Promise Grant waives enrollment fees for students who are California residents and who qualify by meeting certain income requirements or other eligibility requirements outlined on the application.

-If you are a California resident and meet one of the eligibility requirements listed below, you can apply for the California Promise Grant.
-Just submit a completed application and the required documentation that verifies your eligibility to the Financial Aid Office at PCC.Download California Promise Grant Application
+If you are a California resident and meet one of the eligibility requirements listed below, you can apply for the California College Promise Grant.
+Just complete a FAFSA, CADAA, or come to the Office of Financial Aid for the paper application.

-To qualify for the BOGFW, you must be a California Resident and meet one of the following criteria:
+To qualify for the CCPG, you must be a California Resident and meet one of the following criteria:

 - You or your family are receiving public assistance from Temporary Assistance to Needy Families (TANF), Supplemental Security Income (SSI), or General Assistance.

 - You have certification from the California Department of Veterans’ Affairs or the National Guard Adjutant General for a dependent’s fee waiver.